Personal Care is just that, it is personal.

 This is a rate set by the government at country level for those that are in receipt of funding support.

-In reality, if you are paying for your own care costs, this figure can be easily doubled.
+In reality, if you have savings and assets over £23250 INCLUDING the value of your property, you will be paying for your own care costs, this figure can be easily doubled or treble.

-A recent comparative of RESIDENTIAL care costs highlighted that costs varied between £800 to £1500 per week.
+A recent comparative of RESIDENTIAL care costs highlighted that costs varied between £800 to £1500, with some charging £2000 PER WEEK

 Tariffs can be imposed by residential care companies depending on the level of support a person requires and their financial position.

-These figures indicate that the cost for residential care when privately funded is circa £41600 to £78000 per annum.
+These figures indicate that the cost for residential care when privately funded is circa £80,000 per annum.

-This still means that the cost of having your support at home although more expensive, is still around £11700 per annum compared with residential care which we recently observed being an average of £1500 per week for support with dementia,
+This still means that the cost of having your support at home although less expensive, is still around £11700 per annum compared with residential care which we recently observed being an average of £1500 per week.

 To put it into perspective, you could employ 3 people full time to look after you, and remain in your own property, for a lesser cost than you could pay for higher tariffs in some residential care places.